n8acl/asltelegramnotify/README.md

 my_chat_id = 'YOUR_CHAT_ID_HERE' # chat_id must be a number!

 ```
+When editing the config file and copying in your keys, make sure to leave the single quotes around the tokens, otherwise the program will not know how to handle the token keys.

 You can test the scripts by using the following command: